This vignette is a general introduction to the package

 bivariate measures.
 Given two vectors of continuous bivariate data, the

-two variates and the number of discordant changes nd.
-The function
+between the two variates and the number of discordant changes \(n_d\).
+The function also computes the

 applications, where one variate is a measured quantity and the other